 Measures of Academic Progress (MAP), is a computer adaptive testing program for our students in grades K through 12.
 These tests are taken three times a year and are intended to identify growth in math and reading (K-12), language (2-12), and science (3-12).
 This tool helps students set realistic goals for themselves, communicates progress clearly to teachers and families, correlates with state testing, and has predictive value for ACT and SAT readiness.
+These tests are adaptive and adjust to the level of the student.
 An additional benefit is that MAP results are available the next day.